chrissikath/Splice-O-Mat/README.md

 Additional analysis in the manuscript:
 - ../analysis/compare_CLSR1_with_genocode_and_diagostics/: Comparison with diagnostic exome sequencing of CELSR1/ADGRC1
 - ../analysis/tissue_specific_splicing/: Spearman and violin plot of tissue-specific splicing
+- ../analysis/high_number_newly_transcripts/: Analysis if ratio of newly identified transcript are influenced by expression threshold, tissues type, number of samples

 ## Results
 Inside the `analysis/` directory, you will find the following directories for each dataset: